zarrar1607/DeepPicar-v3/README.md

     $ sudo python3 deeppicar-kbd.py -d

 You can start/stop autonomous driving by pressing `d` key while running the program.
+Note that you still need to initiate a forward movement by pressing `a` because the DNN only controls steering.

 ## Driving Videos